wjbeksi/cwseg/README.md

 ## References

 [1] W.J.
-Beksi, "A Web-based Approach To Chinese Word Segmentation", The 14th International Conference on the Processing of East Asian Languages (ICPEAL), Nagoya, Japan, 2012.
+Beksi, "A Web-based Approach To Chinese Word Segmentation," Proceedings of the 14th International Conference on the Processing of East Asian Languages (ICPEAL), Nagoya, Japan, 2012.

 [2] Heritrix: https://webarchive.jira.com/wiki/display/Heritrix